Kings Beach (New South Wales): History

 The area surrounding Kings Beach was originally gazetted as a recreation reserve in 1896 and later as the Broken Head Nature Reserve in 1974.

-Kings Beach has been associated with nude bathing since at least the 1930s, when local authorities first recorded complaints about public nudity in the area.
+Kings Beach has been associated with nude bathing since at least the 1930s, when local authorities first recorded complaints about public nudity in the area and a "lack of control".
 By the early 1970s, the beach had become an informal gathering place for gay men and others in the LGBTQ+ community, drawn to its seclusion and relative safety during a period when homosexual acts were still criminalized in New South Wales.
 The beach was officially named in 1982.

 By the early 1980s, Kings Beach had become widely known within LGBTQ+ circles.
-In 1984, the magazine OutRage referred to it as "the beach in northern NSW," highlighting its growing reputation among gay nudists.
+In 1984, the magazine OutRage referred to it as "the beach in northern NSW", highlighting its growing reputation among gay nudists.
 Throughout the 1980s and 1990s, the beach played a significant role as a refuge for queer communities during the HIV/AIDS crisis.
 It served as a site for memorials, ash scatterings, and quiet reflection, and it hosted informal gatherings linked to broader LGBTQ+ events in the region, including the Tropical Fruits celebrations in nearby Lismore.
 On 23 November 1988, roughly 40 people gathered at the beach to "remember friends and lovers to grieve and to be gathered, to be comforted" at a memorial organized through the Tropical Fruits.

 In 1989, the NPWS constructed the Three Sisters Walking Track and the viewing platform overlooking Kings Beach, opening up sightlines to the previously secluded spot.

 By the early 2000s, Kings Beach was listed in travel guides such as The Pink Guide as a notable gay naturist destination, often compared to other well-known queer nude beaches like Hanlan's Point Beach in Toronto and Black's Beach in San Diego.
 Kings Beach developed a reputation over several decades as a rare example of a public, regionally situated queer space in Australia.